yume-chan/ya-webadb/packages/struct/README.md

 >(
     name: TName,
     options: {} = {},
-    _typescriptType?: () => TTypeScriptType,
+    _typescriptType?: TTypeScriptType,
 ): Struct<
+    TResult & Record<TName, TTypeScriptType>,
-    TObject & Record<TName, TTypeScriptType>,
+    TInit & Record<TName, TTypeScriptType>,
+    TExtra,
     TAfterParsed,
-    TInit & Record<TName, TTypeScriptType>
 >;
 ```

-Append an int32/uint32 field into the `Struct`.
+Return a new `Struct` instance with an `int32`/`uint32` field appended to the end.

+The original `Struct` instance will not be changed.

+TypeScript will also append a `name: TTypeScriptType` field into the result object and the init object.

 **Generic Parameters**

 1. `TName`: Literal type of the field's name.
-1. `TTypeScriptType = number`: Type of the field in the result object.
+2. `TTypeScriptType = number`: Type of the field in the result object.

 **DO NOT PASS ANY GENERIC ARGUMENTS MANUALLY!**